itsjesushx/TheSushiRoles/README.md

 [MyDragonBreath's AmongUs MultiClientInstancing](https://github.com/myDragonBreath/AmongUs.MultiClientInstancing) - for TheSushiRoles Debugger.
 [Reactor](https://github.com/NuclearPowered/Reactor) - The framework used.\
 [BepInEx](https://github.com/BepInEx) - Used to hook to game functions.\
-[Jackal and Sidekick](https://github.com/TheOtherRolesAU/TheOtherRoles) - Original Codebase, and idea for the Jackal and Sidekick came from **TheOtherRoles**\
+[Jackal and Recruit](https://github.com/TheOtherRolesAU/TheOtherRoles) - Original Codebase, and idea for the Jackal and Recruit came from **TheOtherRoles**\
 [Among-Us-Love-Couple-Mod](https://github.com/Woodi-dev/Among-Us-Love-Couple-Mod) - Idea for the Lovers modifier came from **Woodi-dev**\
 [Jester](https://github.com/Maartii/Jester) - Idea for the Jester role came from **Maartii**\
 [ExtraRolesAmongUs](https://github.com/NotHunter101/ExtraRolesAmongUs) - Idea for the Engineer and Medic role came from **NotHunter101**.
 Also some code snippets from their implementation were used.\